Create user acceptance test libraries by using task recordings and BPM

 - Click Run > Add test cases.

-- Select the test case to view details and the attached XML file, and to create a work item.
+- Select the test case to view details and the attached XML file.

-This example shows how to create a comprehensive acceptance test suite with all test cases added.
-You can create various test suites and use custom queries to add specific test cases.
+This example shows how to create one comprehensive acceptance test suite with all test cases added.
+Instead, you should create various test suites under the same test plan and then use custom queries to add specific test cases to a test suite.
+A test case can belong to more than one test suite.

 Execute your tests